candcook/FOQUS/docs/source/chapt_sdoe/examples-nonuniform.rst

    Ex NUSF2 Comparison of the pairwise scatterplots for designs with MWR values of 2 and 5 with both Direct and Ranked scaling

+To select the design that is best suited for the goal of the experiment, it is helpful to think about how non-uniform the spread of points should be, and how big are the gaps where no runs will be collected.
+The 4 sets of pairwise scatterplots can helpful to see where the gaps exist.
+The scatterplots are slightly harder to interpret as the number of factors increases, but the histograms for each input (along the diagonal) can give a good idea of how the runs are spread across the range of each input.

+Based on a comparison of the CDBW and scatterplots for the different created designs, the experimenter can select a suitable design and understand some of its characteristics.